-New Jersey’s leadership in solar energy production is no coincidence; the state offers a generous array of incentives intended to encourage homeowners and businesses to install solar energy systems.
+New Jersey’s commitment to renewable energy is vital, but there is no need to wait!
+In addition to the environmental impact, you can reap the financial benefits of transitioning to solar power in your own home or business.
+The state offers a generous array of incentives intended to encourage homeowners and businesses to install solar energy systems.

 On top of these generous state incentives, New Jersey residents can also take advantage of the federal investment tax credit (ITC).
 The solar investment tax credit is a federal program that allows anyone paying federal income tax to take a 30 percent tax credit on the cost of installing their solar system.
 A tax credit is a dollar-for-dollar reduction in your total income tax liability.
 If your system costs $20,000, for instance, you could take advantage of the ITC to claim a $6,000 credit on your taxes.
 The ITC can be applied not only to solar panels, but also to contractor and installation costs, wiring, inverters, racking, and other balance-of-system equipment.

 Unfortunately, the ITC won’t be around much longer.
 The tax credit will decline to just 26 percent in 2020, then to 22 percent in 2021.
 After 2021, the ITC will remain available only for commercial and utility projects, which can receive a tax credit of just 10 percent.
 That means that 2019 is a great year to go solar!

 One of the biggest hurdles to going solar is the price.
 Average-sized systems cost around $20,000.
 To soften the blow, New Jersey offers a complete sales tax exemption for all solar energy equipment.
 That means that not only are your solar panels tax-exempt but so are your inverters and racking.
 Solar batteries (if you choose to install them) may also be tax-exempt.

 NJ Property Tax Exemption